 Working with a kaleidoscope of naturalists, ornithologists, gamekeepers and chefs, Oliver has led over 500 trips.
-Annually, he now leads trips in Italy, Spain, England, Scotland, Norway and Canada.
+Annually, he now leads trips in Italy, Spain, Scotland, Norway and Canada.

 Oliver has written extensively on the behaviour, lifecycle, conservation and management of Wild Boar in Europe (incl.
-The Field, 2016) and has studied the species first-hand in Italy, Hungary and France.
+The Field, 2016) and has studied the species first-hand in Italy, Hungary, Spain and France.
 His interests in wild boar include: all aspects of their behaviour; their comparative sensory intelligence; the range and separation of subspecies; the behaviour and identification of feral pig hybrids; the effect of wild boar on the habits and density of ground nesting birds; the effect of wild boar on rabbit population in the Iberian peninsula.
 Oliver believes that controlled, data-led selective culling or trapping of wild boar is an increasingly legitimate method for the protection of biodiversity in ecosystems where natural predators such as wolves and bears are missing.
 However, he is a strong critic of the negative, anecdotal mythology that surrounds wild boar in Europe, especially as it relates to an assumed aggressive predisposition towards humans.

 After graduating from Oxford University with degrees in English literature, Oliver walked from St Mark’s Square in Venice to St Peter’s Square in Rome.
 During this formative adventure, he spent 10 days in Florence and decided – more or less on the seeing the city for the first time from Fiesole – that he would return and live there one day.